Learning-Journey-Tcoons1413/Semester-3/Programming in .NET - COMP 10204/YouTube Notes.md

 		- Data / Attributes /  Instance Variables
 		- Methods / Functions
 - **Namespace:**
-	- Container for related classes
+	- Container for related classes.
+Think of Java Packages

 - **Assemblies:**
 	- A container for Namespaces and Classes